15 Things You’re Doing to Your iPhone That Apple Experts Wouldn’t

 Not backing up your information with iCloud

 While iPhones are pretty reliable devices, Kelso points out that technology isn’t perfect and can fail at any time.
 He suggests ponying up and paying Apple that 99 cents a month to get your information backed up.
 “Backing up to iCloud will save your data in the event of device failure and will also make transitioning to a new phone easier,” he explains.
-Here are other time-saving and efficiency-boosting iPhone features you might not know about.

 Using Windex to clean your screen

 Want to ruin that perfect display on your iPhone?
 An easy way is using Windex or another glass cleaner to clean your screen.
 “The harsh chemicals in Windex can damage your screen and void the warranty,” says Kelso.
 Instead, use water and a microfiber cloth to remove the dirt and grime to get your iPhone back to pristine shape.
 Make sure you know these 14 other things you should never clean with Windex either.